 Avoid a bouncy, soft deck.
-The decking span you choose will effect the feel and potentially the safey of your deck.
+The decking span you choose will affect the feel and potentially the safety of your deck.

-So read on and learn a little bit about what affects the strength of your decking - like material and joist spacing.
+Read on and learn a little bit about what affects your decking's strength - like material and joist spacing.

 Your selection of decking material will determine the maximum spacing of your joists.
-Some species of wood are stronger than others so refer to the Decking Span Table below before going to the Deck Joist Span Table.
+Some wood species are stronger than others, so refer to the Decking Span Table below before going to the Deck Joist Span Table.

 Don’t be afraid to go to use a shorter span if you are unsure.
 It’s better to build a deck that is strong than bouncy and unstable.